stateoforegon-eis-css/Oregon-CIS-Assessments/Artifact-Request.md

 ### _AD12: Agency Security Awareness Training Program Plan_

-Organization’s documented security awareness training program plan for educating organization personnel on how to interact with organization data and assets in a secure manger.
+Organization’s documented security awareness training program plan for educating organization personnel on how to interact with organization data and assets in a secure manner.
 Agencies may leverage the Statewide Information Security Plan if they do not maintain their own Awareness Training plan; however, agencies must document that they have adopted the Statewide Awareness Training Plan.

+### _AD13: Agency Data Classification Scheme_

+Organization’s documented data classification scheme for organization data and assets.
+Agencies may leverage the Statewide Information Asset Classification Policy (107-004-050) if they do not maintain their own Classification Scheme; however, agencies must document that they have adopted the Statewide policy.

 ### _AD14: Security Awareness and Training metrics for the prior year_